 Relationships are hard even without a cancer diagnosis involved.
 They take a tragic turn, however, when one of the partners decides they can’t handle it and walk away leaving the cancer patient to face the world and their cancer battle alone and afraid!

-This Cancer Horizons Community has grown from a concept in November of last year to over 60,000 strong in only 9 months and picking up speed as we go along.
-In that time period we have been in awe at the class and poise exhibited by those submitting their cancer stories of faith, courage, family, love and triumph as they each battle and win in their own way.
+This Cancer Horizons Community has grown from a concept to over 100,000 cancer followers in a short period of time and picking up speed as we go along.
+In that time period we have been in awe at the class and poise exhibited by those submitting their cancer stories of faith, courage, family, love, and triumph as they each battle and win in their own way.

-Unfortunately there have been far too many that had very different stories.
-These personal stories were filled with pain, betrayal, loss, abandonment, separation, divorce, and fear — the majority resulting from one of the spouses (usually the husband, sorry guys) that just couldn’t handle the change a cancer diagnosis brought to the relationship and selfishly moving out and leaving the cancer patient physically, financially, and emotionally scarred in the process.
+Unfortunately, there have been far too many that had very different stories.
+These personal stories were filled with pain, betrayal, loss, abandonment, separation, divorce, and fear – the majority resulting from one of the spouses (usually the husband, sorry guys) that just couldn’t handle the change a cancer diagnosis brought to the relationship and selfishly moving out and leaving the cancer patient physically, financially, and emotionally scarred in the process.
 This is the bitter truth about Cancer and Relationships.

 Our purpose is certainly not to condemn anyone’s choices because that is not our right.
 It is to simply hope that before a decision to leave for the sake of convenience is made that all of the facts are weighed carefully and he or she is able to search their own heart and soul and find an extra boost of compassion, caring, empathy, love, and willingness to serve and stay in that relationship.